History

 GS Group is starting to work with the country's largest technical universities.
 The Ministry of Education and Science is backing this initiative.

-Joint educational initiatives between GS Group and Petrozavodsk State University, Kaliningrad State Technical University, and Immanuel Kant Baltic Federal University in the field of technical specialist training, as well as combining the universities' strong scientific base with the practical experience of enterprises, will make it possible to raise the qualification level of specialists in relevant fields.
+Joint educational initiatives between GS Group and the Petrozavodsk State University, the Kaliningrad State Technical University, and the Immanuel Kant Baltic Federal University in the field of technical specialist training, as well as combining the universities' strong scientific base with the practical experience of enterprises, will make it possible to raise the qualification level of specialists in relevant fields.

 learn more